Galaxy bulges and their massive black holes: a review: The -- relation

 \subsubsection{Pseudobulges}

 Pseudobulges are particularly hard to identify, for the multitude of reasons presented in Graham (2013, 2014).
-Furthermore, many galaxies contain {\it both} a disc-like `pseudobulge' and a classical bulge (e.g.\ Erwin et al.\ 2003, 2014; Athanassoula 2005; Gadotti 2009; MacArthur, Gonz\'alez \& Courteau 2009; dos Anjos \& da Silva 2013; Seidel et al.\ 2014).
+Furthermore, many galaxies contain {\it both} a disc-like `pseudobulge' and a classical bulge (e.g.\ Erwin et al.\ 2003, 2014; Athanassoula 2005; Gadotti 2009; MacArthur, Gonz\'alez \& Courteau 2009; dos Anjos \& da Silva 2013; Seidel et al.\ 2014), including the Milky Way it seems (e.g.\ D{\'e}k{\'a}ny et al.\ 2013; Kunder et al.\ 2016; see also Saha 2015).
 In addition, some may have formed from the (secular) inward migration and (classical) merging of stellar clumps (e.g.\ Noguchi 1999; Bournaud et al.\ 2007; Inoue \& Saitoh 2012, and references therein).
 All of this makes the task of labelling galaxies as either containing a pseudobulge or a classical bulge highly problematic and untenable.
 In the $M_{\rm bh}$--$\sigma$ analysis by Graham et al.\ (2011) and Graham \& Scott (2013), they avoided the issue of pseudobulges and separated galaxies based on the presence (or not) of a bar and revealed that the masses of black holes in barred galaxies correlate with the velocity dispersion, despite their heightened dynamics.
 Given that the majority of S\'ersic spheroids (i.e.\ those without partially depleted cores) also follow the near-quadratic $M_{\rm bh}$--$L$ relation, it appears that the masses of black holes in pseudobulges correlate with at least one property of their host bulge, and unless pseudobulges are restricted to have a narrow range of velocity dispersion, then their black hole masses also correlate with velocity dispersion (or at least define an upper envelope in the $M_{\rm bh}$--$\sigma$ diagram).